zacharybk/cxhandbook/content/Blog/scratchpad.md

 # Creating a Visual Workflow

 # Elements of a playbook (all of these can be a blog post)

-Explain what it is, the components, etc.
+Explain what it is, the components, etc. Rules & Vocabularly Mapping Customer Interactions
+Uncover Scenarios
+Digging Deeper
+Visual Workflow
 Canned responses - they could stand alone
-Visual Workflow
-Rules & Vocabularly
 Links to other processes
 Links to data reporting